kryptocodes/kryptocodes.github.io/README.md

-HEY EVERYONE
+HEY EVERYONE!

-This my page
+This my page created and hosted using Github pages
+A Simple Portfolio-page